drhsqlite/fossil-mirror/www/gitusers.md

 Bash][gbash], since neither of the stock OS command shells have a command interpolation feature needed to run that horrid command.

-If you think the bit about “a commit from 2019-12-15” in my little story above is made up, try `git rev-parse master@{2020-04-12}` on [Git’s own repository][gitgh]: it gives [this commit][grpgh]!
-Though GitHub shows the date we asked for, the `git show` command above gives the confusing result referenced in the story.
-This fixup within GitHub is success, of a sort, though it leaves us wondering why there’s a discrepancy.
+All of the command examples above were done on [Git’s own repository][gitgh].
+Your results with the first command — the one based on [Git’s `rev-parse` feature][grp] — will vary depending on the state of your local reflog.

 You may have noticed the difference between my story’s final command and the one given on Stack Overflow: `--first-parent` versus `--no-merges`.
 As far as I can tell, the SO answer is wrong, a conclusion I came to while writing this case study and finding that the command didn’t do what the SO answer claimed it did.
 None of the other answers on that page give the `--no-merges` option, either.
 This is one of the sneaky problems with complicated commands: people copy them around from place to place without trying to understand them first, so errors propagate.

-But hark!
-The same Stack Overflow answer gives a much simpler alternative based on Git’s [`rev-parse` feature][grp]:

-        git checkout master@{2020-04-12}

-It’s a bit cryptic, but it’s much nicer than the prior command.

-Too bad it only works if the target commit is in Git’s [reflog], which Git [automatically prunes][gle] to 90 days of history from time to time.
-But the above command won’t fail outright if the reflog can’t resolve the given date, it will instead give an *incorrect* result on `stdout`, *possibly* accompanied by a warning on *stderr!* While I was writing this, it happily gave me a commit from 2019-07-19 until I nuked the repository and re-cloned, after which it at least warned me that the reflog didn’t go back that far… But it still gave me an answer: a wrong one!

-Why?
-Because Git lacks comprehensive up-to-date indices into its log, and my clone was stale, apparently last updated in July of 2019.
-When I nuked my stale clone and re-cloned, my command above started giving me today’s latest commit, that being as far back in history as it could dig.
-Who wants this behavior?

-Well, at least it works on Windows… That’s something!

-But woe betide you if you leave off the `master` bit.
-Or forget some bit of the cryptic punctuation.

 You may be asking with an exasperated huff, “What is your *point*, man?”
 The point is that the equivalent in Fossil is simply:

-        fossil up 2020-04-12
+        fossil up 2020-03-12

-…and the commit will *always* be the one closest to the 12th of April, 2020, no matter whether it’s a fresh clone or a stale one.
+…and the commit will *always* be the one closest to the 12th of March, 2020, no matter whether it’s a fresh clone or a stale one because of Fossil’s autosync feature.

+In Git terms, Fossil’s “reflog” is always complete and up-to-date.

 [gbash]:  https://appuals.com/what-is-git-bash/
 [gcod]:   https://stackoverflow.com/a/6990682/142454